awslabs/lambda-streams-to-firehose/README.md

 For more information on DynamoDB Update Streams, please read http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html.

 By default, the function will append a newline character to received data so that files delivered to S3 are nicely formatted, and easy to load into Amazon Redshift.
 However, the function also provides a framework to write your own transformers.
-If you would like to modify the data after it's read from the Stream, but before it's forwarded to Firehose, then you can implement and register a new Javascript function with the following interface:
+If you would like to modify the data after it's read from the Stream, but before it's forwarded to Firehose, then you can implement and register a new Javascript function with the following interface (ideally in `transformer.js`:

 ```
 function(inputData, callback(err,outputData));